EVENT

 Dallas Gislason

-Dallas has played instrumental roles in many industry-leading economic development projects in Canada, the USA, and overseas over the past 15 years.
-He has served on a number of boards, including Business Retention and Expansion International, the International Council on National Youth Policy, Junior Achievement of Saskatchewan and the Greater Victoria Placemaking Network.
+Dallas Gislason has played instrumental roles in many industry-leading economic development projects in Canada, the USA, and overseas over the past 15 years.
+He has served on several boards, including Business Retention and Expansion International, the International Council on National Youth Policy, Junior Achievement of Saskatchewan and the Greater Victoria Placemaking Network.
 He currently sits on the advisory board of the Camosun Technology Access Centre.

-Dallas is the youngest ever recipient of the Premier of Saskatchewan’s Award of Excellence in Leadership.
-Prior to SIPP, Dallas was the Economic Development Officer for the Greater Victoria Development Agency, the precursor of the SIPP model here in BC’s Capital Region.
+Dallas is the youngest-ever recipient of the Premier of Saskatchewan’s Award of Excellence in Leadership.
+Before joining SIPP, Dallas was the Economic Development Officer for the Greater Victoria Development Agency, the precursor of the SIPP model here in B.C.’s Capital Region.

 • Kristi Govella image